 Payroll processing trusted by thousands.

-What is the minimum wage in Kansas?
+What is the minimum wage in Kansas in 2023?

 Kansas’ minimum wage rate applies to almost all employees, but here are some exceptions:

 Employers can take a “tip credit” of up to $5.12 per hour.
 Tipped employees must be paid a minimum of $2.13 per hour.
 In Kansas a tipped employee is someone who receives more than $20 in tips per month.